BreakerBots/Tsunami_2021/README.md

     - `RobotSim.java`: the start of the code for simulation, otherwise the same as `Robot.java`
     - `Superstructure.java`: the master statemachine for the robot
 - `frc.team5104.auto`: contains all necessary non-robot specific files for autonomous to function
+  - `AutoAction.java`: a framework for all actions inside `frc.team5104.auto.actions`
+  - `AutoManager.java`: manages the running of an autonomous path
+  - `AutoPath.java`: a framework for all paths inside `frc.team5104.auto.paths`
+  - `Odometry.java`: keeps of the position of the robot relative to the field (in x, y, angle)
+  - `Position.java`: a class that helps store a field-relative position in feet
-- `frc.team5104.auto.actions`: contains all actions that can be run in autonomous
+- `frc.team5104.auto.actions`: contains all actions that can be run in autonomous.
+  Actions are pieces of paths such as running a trajectory or entering intake mode.
-- `frc.team5104.auto.paths`: contains all paths that can be run in autonomous
+- `frc.team5104.auto.paths`: contains all paths that can be run in autonomous Paths are a series of actions that work together to form an autonomous routine.
-- `frc.team5104.subsystems`: contains all subsystems on the robot
+- `frc.team5104.subsystems`: contains all subsystems on the robot.
+Subsystems are smaller sections of the robot that usually consistent of a few sensors, motors, and/or pneumatic piston.
-- `frc.team5104.teleop`: contains all the teleop controllers for the robot
+- `frc.team5104.teleop`: contains all the teleop controllers for the robot.
+Teleop controllers are controllers that run during teleop code, they translate user input (from Controls.java) into method calls to Subsystems directly are through the Superstructure first.
-- `frc.team5104.util`: contains all utility files for the robot
+- `frc.team5104.util`: contains all utility files for the robot.
+Utility files are files that can help reduce duplicate code and ease in development of many of other things.
+Below are some noteable examples but there are far more inside the package.
+  - `console.java`: use this class as an alternative for `System.out.println`.
+It handles file logging, time tracking, print locations, and makes logging significantly easier.
+This method works similar to `console.log()` in javascript.
+  - `BreakerMath.java`: has some useful math functions, feel free to add-on to this file
+  - `LatchedBoolean.java`: detects when a boolean changes from `true to false`, `false to true`, or both.
+  - `MovingAverage.java`: averages values while input feeds in.
+This can be useful to de-noise sensor input.
+  - `Plotter.java`: plots points on the BreakerBoard plotter (see `Webapp.java`)
+  - `Tuner.java`: adds inputs or outputs to the BreakerBoard tuner (see `Webapp.java`)
+  - `Units.java`: has many useful unit conversions, feel free to add-on to this file
+  - `Webapp.java`: hosts the BreakerBoard Webapp.
+The webapp consists of two sections: Tuner and Plotter.
+The tuner is a realtime graph that display outputs from the code in graphical form and/or text form.
+The tuner also allows for inputs to be taken in a string form (can be casted to numbers) that allows for extremely fast realtime PID tuning.
+    The plotter uses the Desmos API to plot points on a graph.
+This allows for trajectory graphing and real-time trajectory tracking.
+  - `XboxController.java`: allows for separation of controls objects (see `Controls.java`) and processes complex user input from an xbox controller including double clicking, holding buttons, and complex axis adjustment with `BezierCurve.java` and `Deadband.java`.
-- `frc.team5104.util.managers`: contains all managers (SubsystemManager, TeleopControllerManager) for the robot and corresponding files
+- `frc.team5104.util.managers`: contains all managers for the robot and corresponding files
+  - `Subsystem.java`: a framework for all subsystem classes located inside `frc.team5104.subsystems`
+  - `SubsystemManager.java`: a manager that handles all function calls from `Robot.java` to all the attached subsystems
+  - `TeleopController.java`: a framework for teleop controllers located inside `frc.team5104.teleop`
+  - `TeleopControllerManager.java`: a manager that handles all function calls from `Robot.java` to all the selected teleop controllers
 - `frc.team5104.util.setup`: contains backend files for the robot code
     - `Main.java`: the actual start of the code.
 Simply starts `RobotController.java`
     - `RobotController.java`: extends `RobotBase.java` and handles all calls to `Robot.java`